“Shoot for the moon. Even if you miss, you’ll land among the stars.” – Les Brown

 - Pineapple hats

-I was very happy with these results, but I still took the time to dig a little deeper on AliExpress to explore some more products.
+I was very happy with these results, but I still took the time to dig a little deeper and explore some more products.

-After all, the more product research you do, the more likely you are to find products which will be successful for your business.
+After all, the more product research you do, the more likely you are to find the ideal dropshipping products for your business.

 I spent around one hour reviewing these products, and I came up with a couple more solid ideas for my inventory.